How to Read Data from a Modbus RS485 Temperature Sensor

 RS485 Interface

-RS485 is a physical layer standard for serial communication.
-It uses a differential signaling method, which means it transmits data using two wires (A and B).
-This differential signaling provides better noise immunity and allows for longer communication distances compared to other serial interfaces like RS232.
-RS485 allows multi-drop communication.
+This type of signaling helps reduce noise and allows for longer communication distances than other serial interfaces, like RS232.
+RS485 also supports multi-drop communication.
 This means many devices can connect to the same bus.
-It is great for applications where several sensors connect to one master device.
+It is great for situations where many sensors connect to one main device.

 Hardware Setup